ArcImperium/siege2-1/README.md

+Go to the website, once there, you can generate a new color that will go in the box by clicking the button.
+More functions coming soon.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.